There are three types of NSPIRE inspections.

 Applicable NSPIRE inspection types may vary by program or property type.

-Under NSPIRE, properties will inspect all units and submit their inspection results electronically to HUD on an annual basis.
-While not scored, self-inspections provide additional data to REAC between CTQ inspections to ensure that properties are visiting every unit at least once a year, identifying maintenance and modernization needs, and generating work orders on a regular basis.
+Under NSPIRE, inspectors will inspect all units and submit their inspection results electronically to HUD on an annual basis.
+While not scored, self-inspections provide additional data to REAC between inspections to ensure that inspectors are visiting every unit at least once a year, identifying maintenance and modernization needs, and generating work orders on a regular basis.

 By making regular, comprehensive self-inspections and reporting a part of each covered property’s physical assessment regimen, HUD will signal a focus on identifying and mitigating risks to resident health and safety.
 Self-inspections are a key component of ensuring properties are maintained year-round and encourage regular, preventative maintenance rather than “just-in-time” repairs ahead of HUD-conducted inspections.

-CTQ (Critical to Quality) inspections are conducted mainly by contract inspectors and public housing agencies every one to five years, depending on a property’s previous inspection score.
-CTQ inspections focus on items and deficiencies that are Critical to Quality, or CTQ, which means they are deemed to be the most important indicators of housing quality.
-CTQ inspections may use a high sample rate and are intended to provide HUD a high level of confidence in the inspection results.
+NSPIRE inspections are conducted mainly by contract inspectors and public housing agencies every one to five years, depending on a property’s previous inspection score.
+NSPIRE inspections focus on deficiencies deemed to be the most important indicators of housing quality.
+NSPIRE inspections may use a high sample rate and are intended to provide HUD a high level of confidence in the inspection results.

-HUD Federal inspectors conduct CTQ+ inspections, which may be triggered by poor property conditions.
+HUD Federal inspectors may conduct additional inspections, which may be triggered by poor property conditions.
 These inspections can also be requested by other HUD offices.
-CTQ+ inspections may use the highest sampling rate and provide HUD the highest level of confidence in a property’s condition.
+These additional inspections may use the highest sampling rate and provide HUD the highest level of confidence in a property’s condition.
 Scoring results provide evidence-based data to justify and support enforcement actions.